 Federal studies show that seniors do a better job of handling food safely than any other age group.
 However, to stay safe, follow the following guidelines.

-Go directly home after grocery shopping to place perishable in the refrigerator
+Go directly home after grocery shopping to place perishables in the refrigerator.

-Some publication through the Craven County Health Department include:
+Some publications through the Craven County Health Department include: